suyognegi/hptu/README.md

 WHAT DOES IT DO ?
 1) NO ads so...
 2) BATCH/RANGE fetching of data of rollno. , can also skip certain given rollno.
-3) Helpful for teachers and devs to extract and copy data of rollno.
+3) Helpful for teachers and devs to extract and copy data (result) of rollno.
-4) the rollno. data is avalable visually as well as in json format awa in CSV for MS Excel format as well
+4) the rollno. data (result) is avalable visually as well as in json format awa in CSV for MS Excel format as well

 feel free to extrend it